rewriting/tom/doc/reference/Tom.md

 ### Tom pattern

 As we can imagine, the behavior of a `%match` construct strongly depends on the patterns which are involved.
-The formalism which defines the syntax of a pattern is also an essential component of .
+The formalism which defines the syntax of a pattern is also an essential component of Tom.
 But because there exist several ways to define patterns with equivalent behavior, its formal definition is not so simple.
 Although, the different shortcuts help the programmer to simplify the definitions of patterns.

 Informally, a pattern is a term built with constructors and variables (please note that `x` denotes a variable, whereas `a()` is a constructor).
 A variable can also be anonymous, and it is denoted by `_`.
 Let’s look at some examples of patterns: `x`, `a()`, `f(a())`, `g(a(),x)`, or `h(a(),_,x)`.
 When a pattern matches a subject, it may be useful to keep a reference to a matched subterm.
 The annotation mechanism (`z@g(y)` for example) can be used for this purpose.
 Thus, considering the matching between the pattern `f(x,z@g(y))` and the subject `f(a(),g(h(b())))`, `y` is instantiated by `h(b())`, and `z` is instantiated by `g(h(b()))`.
 This can be useful in <font color="purple">C</font>, to free the memory for example.

 When identical actions have to be performed for a set of patterns which share a common structure, the *disjunction of symbols* may be used: pattern `(f∣g)(a())` is equivalent to the set `{f(a()), g(a())}`.
 The disjunction of symbols may also be used in subterms, like in `h( (f∣g)(x) )`.

-More formally, a pattern and a term has the following syntax:
+More formally, a Tom pattern and a Tom term has the following syntax:

 ```java
 Term	::=	VariableName['*']